-- a.
-Is there a factor or property manager for your property?
-No - Is there a common buildings insurance policy?
-No If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges? - c.
+b.
+Is there a common buildings insurance policy?

+If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?

+c.
 Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.